National Native American Heritage Month

 The 500th anniversary of the arrival of Christopher Columbus in the western hemisphere in 1492 was the occasion for national and local celebrations.
 However, for Native people it was an occasion they could neither fully embrace nor participate in.

 Congress acknowledged their concerns regarding the Columbus Quincentennial by enacting Senate Joint Resolution 217 (Pub.
 L. 102-188) which designated 1992 as the “Year of the American Indian.”
 It was signed by President George H.W.
 Bush on December 4, 1991.
 Pursuant to that act, President Bush issued on March 2, 1992, Proclamation 6407 announcing 1992 as the “Year of the American Indian.”

 The American Indian response to the anniversary was marked by public protests.
 Yet, it also was seen by many in that community as a special, year-long opportunity to hold public education events, commemorations of ancestral sacrifices and contributions to America, and celebrations for the survival of Native peoples over five centuries.

 In 1976, the United States’ bicentennial year, Congress passed a resolution authorizing President Ford to proclaim a week in October as “Native American Awareness Week.”
 On October 8, 1976, he issued his presidential proclamation doing so.
 Since then, Congress and the President have observed a day, a week or a month in honor of the American Indian and Alaska Native people.
 And while the proclamations do not set a national theme for the observance, they do allow each federal department and agency to develop their own ways of celebrating and honoring the nation’s Native American heritage.
-For example, listed below are the themes used by the Office of the Assistant Secretary-Indian Affairs in the Department of the Interior for the years 2003 to 2011:
+For example, listed below are some themes used by the Office of the Assistant Secretary-Indian Affairs in the Department of the Interior:

 2012 - "Serving Our People, Serving Our Nations; Honoring Those That Served Our Country"